-90. For these reasons.
+90. For these reasons,

-THE TRIBUNAL,
+THE TRIBUNAL.

-1. Prescribes, pending a decision of the arbitral tribunal, the following measures:

-(a) Australia, Japan and New Zealand shall each ensure that no action is taken which might aggravate or extend the disputes submitted to the arbitral tribunal;
+- 1. Prescribes, pending a decision of the arbitral tribunal, the following measures: - By 20 votes to 2, - (a) Australia, Japan and New Zealand shall each ensure that no action is taken which might aggravate or extend the disputes submitted to the arbitral tribunal;